hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Multiple Public Keys (SP-800-208)

-The {{SP-800-208}} proposes generating multiple Stateful HBS keypairs and configuring devices and clients to accept signatures created by any of these keys.
+{{SP-800-208}} proposes generating multiple Stateful HBS keypairs and configuring devices and clients to accept signatures created by any of these keys.

 This negatively impacts one of the advantages of using Stateful HBS by